A little bit about me (also known as my biography)

-Paulette Insall was raised in Alabama, known as the Heart of Dixie.
-Insall has lived and worked in Portland, Oregon for the past 17 years.
-Her work is informed by color and forms found in nature and influenced by the work of painters Joan Mitchell and Claude Monet.
-In hundreds of private and corporate collections worldwide, Insall’s work has become increasingly sought after by patrons.
-Most recently several of her paintings were acquired for the permanent corporate art collection at Memorial Sloan Kettering Cancer Center in Manhattan, New York.
-She has been featured in several national and regional publications, exhibits her work at galleries across the United States, and partners with interior designers and art consultants to connect with clients in need of original artwork.
-Insall also sells her one of a kind paintings directly through her website and enjoys creating commissioned paintings for patrons.
+My name is Paulette Insall and I was raised in Alabama, known as the Heart of Dixie.
+I've lived and worked in Portland, Oregon for the past 17 years.
+My work is informed by color and forms found in nature and influenced by the work of painters Joan Mitchell and Claude Monet.
+In hundreds of private and corporate collections worldwide, my work has become increasingly sought after by patrons.
+Most recently several of my paintings were acquired for the permanent corporate art collection at Memorial Sloan Kettering Cancer Center in Manhattan, New York.
+I have been featured in several national and regional publications, exhibited my work at galleries across the United States, and won awards for my artwork.
+I sell my one of a kind paintings here through my website and I enjoy creating commissioned paintings for my collectors as well.

-Contemporary Abstract Painter Paulette Insall's abstract paintings come from her heart....expressing emotion as a visual language, using pure color and expressive marks to connect and communicate.
-Her abstract art emits a special light and magic that is both spiritual and moving.
+My abstract paintings come from my heart....expressing emotion as a visual language, using pure color and expressive marks to connect and communicate.
+I've been told by my fans that my work emits a special light and magic that is both spiritual and moving.

 I believe beauty is necessary, serving as an invitation to savor this one precious life and a way to experience a sense of the eternal.
 My intent is to make art that stirs the soul and connects us not only to the beauty of the human experience, but also to what lies beyond our sight.
 My purpose is to help you live your best life by creating beauty that brings you joy and serenity in an otherwise noisy and imperfect world.